 Remote learning has been a challenge for many instructors this year.
 Assessing how best to engage students in a virtual space has involved a lot of experimentation, as well as patience.
 Instructors can find themselves feeling unsettled when they get blank stares from students on a Zoom meeting.
 Are they paying attention?
 Are they doing other tasks on their computer while in class?
-Without body language to help instructors gauge response from students, knowing when students are internalizing concepts can be a guessing… read more about Zoom “Drop-Ins” Engage Students in Writing 101 »
+Without body language to help instructors gauge response from students, knowing when students are… read more about Zoom “Drop-Ins” Engage Students in Writing 101 »

 On October 9th, 25 faculty members – from eight universities and two community organizations – attended the 3rd Annual Engaged Scholar Writing Retreat.
 This event is designed for NC faculty and administrators who are involved in community-engaged research and writing.
 During the six-hour virtual gathering, participants engaged in writing as well as discussions on writing strategies read more about Engaged Scholars across NC Connect at Retreat »